Frequently Asked Questions

 Yes, we offer a full range of swim programs for adults of all ages and skill levels—from total beginners who are uncomfortable in the water, to experienced swimmers looking to refine technique or train for triathlons.
 Adult classes are only private 1:1 classes unless you are signing up for female only group classes or you have another adult to swim with which would be a 2:1 ratio.

-Yes, all instructors are certified in CPR, First Aid, and nationally recognized swim instruction programs.
 Before they start instructing, they arrive at VESS with experience and complete certificates.
 All instructors receive extensive training to enable them to succeed in their role.
 This extensive training involves 20-30 hours with the owner and a senior coach to ensure VESS's high teaching standards.